robreiss/stringformatter/README.md

 Building & testing is conducted using Travis, Mocha, Chai, and Istanbul.

 # Updates (reverse chronological order)

+2015-07-27 v0.1.3 Added error handling for wrong number and type of arguments.
+Added unit tests.
+Improved documentation in Wiki.

 2015-07-27 v0.1.2 Resolved apparent Window/Linux unit test discrepancies.
 Unit tests were time zone dependent.
 Local dev box was Windows and remote test box was Linux, so it was a red herring.